sst/sst/www/docs/constructs/api.md

 _Type_ : `string | ApiCustomDomainProps`

 The customDomain for this API.
+SST currently supports domains that are configured using [Route 53](https://aws.amazon.com/route53/).
+If your domains are hosted elsewhere, you can [follow this guide to migrate them to Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html).

 Takes either the domain as a string.

 ```js
 "api.domain.com";